C# .Floor()

-Math.Floor() is a static method that always rounds down and returns the largest whole integer which is less than or equal to the given number.
+Math.Floor() is a static method that rounds down and returns the largest whole integer that is less than or equal to the given number.

 Syntax